shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     }
 }
 ```
-Each event listeners registered on the `AfterInitResource` event for the associated service, to decorate the service.
+Each event listener is registered on the `AfterInitResource` event for the associated service to decorate the services.
 The new services has a dependency to the original service, otherwise the new service would override the implementation.
 The `ProductMapping` class looks as follow:
 ```php